 8. Visit the Cozumel Pearl Farm

-A visit to the family owned and operated Cozumel Pearl Farm is a unique experience where you are taken to a secluded beach on an uninhabited area of Cozumel by boat.
+A visit to the family-owned and operated Cozumel Pearl Farm is a unique excursion where you are taken by boat to a secluded beach on an uninhabited area of Cozumel.

 The rest of your time is spent either swimming in the warm azure waters or lazing in one of the many hammocks, and of course, enjoying your lunch with drinks which are included.
 Click here to learn more.

 Just 15 minutes from downtown Cozumel and next to Playa Mia Beach Club is the Mayan Cacao Company.
 Who doesn’t love chocolate?!